“The time of the month”

 What is dysmenorrhoea?

 Dysmenorrhoea is more commonly known as painful periods whereas primary dysmenorrhoea is defined as cyclic pain accompanying menstruation in the absence of any underlying abnormality.
-General physical examination and patient history are usually sufficient to rule out involvement of organic pathology, of which include conditions such as endometriosis, ovarian cysts, pelvic infections and uterine fibroids.
+General physical examination and patient history are usually sufficient to rule out the involvement of organic pathology, which includes conditions such as endometriosis, ovarian cysts, pelvic infections, and uterine fibroids.
 Such pain that is caused by a disorder in the woman’s reproductive organs, is defined as secondary dysmenorrhoea.

 How can I relieve menstrual pain?

 The most common and widely used treatment for primary dysmenorrhoea includes NSAIDS (non-steroidal anti-inflammatory drugs) which inhibits excess prostaglandin synthesis.
 (1,2) Besides that, oral contraceptives and other prescription drugs are also alternative options to NSAIDS.
 Non-pharmacological methods comprised of transcutaneous electrical nerve stimulation (TENS), acupuncture, and exercise are said to stimulate endogenous opioid pain-modulating systems.
 (3,4,5) Home remedy-wise, heat packs or hot water bottles are handy to alleviate low back pain or abdominal pain.
 Massage with essential oils was also said to be effective in reducing the amount and duration of pain.
 During menstruation, it is advisable to avoid foods that cause bloating and water retention.
 These foods may include salty and fatty foods, alcohol, carbonated beverages, and caffeine.

 On the other hand, chiropractic spinal manipulation has become more widely recognized as an alternative option to help relieve those awful muscle cramps and back pain.

 What has chiropractic got to do with providing menstrual pain relief?